Rebel Heart: Titling and themes

 Further inspiration for the album came from Madonna's exploration of other cultures and art, literature, and music, referencing them in the songs.
 She believed that the tracks should stand on their own, so that one could sing them accompanied by just a guitar.
 Madonna enlisted the help of her daughter Lourdes and son Rocco, calling them her A&R advisers.
-They visited night clubs and were able to provide her with news about up-and-coming music and artists, helping to create the sounds she gravitated towards for the album.
+They visited nightclubs and told her about up-and-coming music and artists, helping to shape the sounds she gravitated toward for the album.

 Generally, a pop record, Rebel Heart was different from Madonna's releases in the last decade according to Bradley Stern of MuuMuse.
 He called it an "eclectic record" citing the merging of an array of musical genres like 1990s house, trap, and reggae along with the use of acoustic guitars.
-Stern felt that unlike Hard Candy (2008) and MDNA, which chased then current musical trends, this album's sound was progressive.
+Stern felt that unlike Hard Candy (2008) and MDNA, which chased then-current musical trends, this album's sound was progressive.
 Adding to this, Mitchell Sunderland from Vice felt that Rebel Heart was a "lesson learned" from the criticism Madonna had received for her previous two albums.
-Jed Gottlieb of the Boston Herald found the album continued Madonna's "increasingly interesting, innovative approach" by combining contemporary musical styles with her previous tastes.
+Jed Gottlieb of the Boston Herald found that the album continued Madonna's "increasingly interesting, innovative approach" by combining contemporary musical styles with her previous tastes.
 He found Rebel Heart to be an improvement over the generic dance tunes on MDNA.
 For Jon Pareles of The New York Times, Rebel Heart was like a sequel to MDNA in its composition.
 While MDNA was marred by its cold mechanized vocals and clichéd songwriting, Rebel Heart portrays Madonna's musical abilities and as a lyricist "who ponders sin along with romance and fame".
-Jay Lustig of The Record believed that Madonna had always lacked a thematic coherence with her previous endeavors.
-However, with the songs from Rebel Heart, she was able to create potentially successful singles, despite the tracks' different styles, thereby maintaining consistency on the record.
+Jay Lustig of The Record believed that Madonna's previous work had often lacked thematic coherence.
+However, with Rebel Heart, he felt she created potentially successful singles despite the tracks' different styles, maintaining consistency across the record.